 Nrf2 activators mimic the activity of the endogenous molecules that promote the resolution of inflammation and restore homeostasis by binding to Keap1, a protein that coordinates the cellular response to ROS and other stimuli, each of which can cause cellular damage (generally referred to as oxidative stress).
 Binding to Keap1 activates Nrf2, a transcription factor that increases the levels of antioxidants and transporters, thereby reducing the levels of oxidative stress caused by excess ROS.
 Nrf2 also restores normal mitochondrial function by increasing the availability of substrates and reducing equivalents that are required to support ATP production.
 Nrf2 activation inhibits inflammation by reducing ROS levels, restoring normal mitochondrial function, and directly inhibiting pro-inflammatory signaling.

-Because mitochondrial dysfunction, oxidative stress, and inflammation are features of many diseases, including diseases of genetic mutation, fibrotic cardiovascular diseases, and chronic inflammatory diseases, Nrf2 activators have many potential clinical applications and have been the subject of hundreds of peer-reviewed scientific papers.
+Since mitochondrial dysfunction, oxidative stress, and inflammation are features of many diseases, Nrf2 activators may have many potential clinical applications and have been the subject of more than 200 peer-reviewed scientific papers.